In this projects, the steps of implementing a wireless camera is explained in detail. You need to following modules to build a wireless camera:

 > 300ft (100m) range

 The XBee Shield simplifies the task of interfacing an XBee with camera.
 This board works with all XBee modules including the Series 1 and Series 2.5, standard and Pro version.
 The board also includes LEDs to indicate power and activity on DIN, DOUT, RSSI, and DIO5 pins of the XBee.
 The reset button is brought out on the shield, and a 12×11 grid of 0.1″ holes are available for prototyping.

 This is a simple to use, USB to serial base unit for the XBee line.
 Also this unit works with all XBee modules including the Series 1 and Series 2.5, standard and Pro version.
 The purpose from using the XBee explorer to have a direct access to the serial and programming pins on the XBee unit.

 allows you to capture and output JPEG images through UART, it’s features:

 > Default baud rate of serial port is 38400

 > Current consumption: 80-100mA

 Before start building the circuit, you need to set the basic configurations of the XBee adapter such as the baud rate, high and low destination addresses.
 The camera and the XBee adapter must have the same baud rate (In this project 38400 is used).
 Once you done from the configurations, connect the modules together as shown in Fig.4

 Connect the control/receiving unit which includes: XBee explorer+XBee unit.

-Turn on the camera program (LSY201) from your laptop and start taking pictures.
+Turn on the camera program (The software name that runs on computer is :LSY201) from your laptop and start taking pictures.
 Do not hesitate to Contact me if you have any question.